Finding relief from cervical neuralgia

 While degenerative spine conditions are not always symptomatic, bone spurs, herniated discs or deteriorating spinal joints can cause painful compression or irritation of the spinal cord or adjacent nerve roots, resulting in neuralgia.

-The nerves that originate in the cervical spine innervate a large portion of the upper body, including the head, neck, shoulders, upper back, arms, hands, and fingers.
-When nerve compression occurs within the neck area, it can produce the following symptoms:
+The nerves that branch off from the cervical spine give sensation to the upper body, including the head, neck, shoulders, arms and hands.
+When nerve compression occurs within the neck area, it can produce the following symptoms related to cervical neuralgia:

 - Pain associated with rotating or twisting the head

 - Tightness or stiffness in the neck, shoulders or upper back

 Conservative treatment methods, such as pain medication, exercise or spinal injections are often effective at managing symptoms associated with cervical nerve compression.
 However, surgery may become an option if chronic symptoms persist after a full course of conservative therapy.
 If your doctor suggests that you explore surgical options, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures may be able to help you.

 As the leader in minimally invasive surgery, we have helped more than 75,000 patients find lasting relief from chronic neck or back pain.
 Our outpatient procedures offer significant advantages compared to a traditional open back procedure, including a shorter recovery time^ and less risk of complication.

 To find out if you’re a potential candidate our minimally invasive spine surgery, reach out to our caring and dedicated team today for your no-cost MRI review.*